Children and Armed Conflict in Sri Lanka:

 qualifies for that description.
 We ourselves are unaware

-whether or not the LTTE has denied that it employs children,
+whether or not the LTTE has denied that it employs

-question remains twofold:
+the real question remains twofold:

 1. Does the

-Optional Protocol provision that "armed groups, distinct from
+Optional Protocol provision that "armed groups,

-circumstances, recruit or use in hostilities persons
+not under any circumstances, recruit or use in

-under the age of 18 years" impose a moral, as opposed to a
+impose a moral, as opposed to a legal

-legal obligation?
-Is the standard in
+obligation?
+Is the standard in any event a

-any event a double standard?
+double standard?

 2. Given the